Maudaha: Demographics

 As of 2011 India census, the Maudaha Nagar Palika Parishad has a population of 40,003 of which 21,266 are males while 18,737 are females.
 The population of children aged 0-6 is 5059 which is 12.65% of the total population of Maudaha (NPP).
 In Maudaha Nagar Palika Parishad, the female sex ratio is 881 against the state average of 912.
 Moreover, the child sex ratio in Maudaha is around 868 compared to Uttar Pradesh state average of 902.
 The literacy rate of Maudaha city is 78.77% higher than the state average of 67.68%.
 In Maudaha, male literacy is around 86.22% while the female literacy rate is 70.34%.

 Maudaha Nagar Palika Parishad has total administration of over 7,152 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Palika Parishad limits and impose taxes on properties under its jurisdiction.

 Economy

 The economy of Maudaha is mostly dependent on farming and the region is in a drought-affected area.
 There is no large scale industry in the city apart from a few small scale industries.
 The city however, has a growing private commercial sector, mainly retail businesses.

+The Maudaha Silver Fish is a traditional, 300 to 400-year-old indigenous metal handicraft originating from Maudaha.
+It is widely recognized for its unique articulated design and structural flexibility, which allows the metallic fish figurines to mimic the fluid movements of a living fish.